-Electrical burns and injuries result from accidental contact with exposed parts of electrical appliances, wiring, or lightning strikes.
+Electrical burns and injuries are caused by contact with electrical currents.
+The currents may come from appliances, exposed wiring, or lightning strikes.

-Symptoms will depend on the amount of electricity that passed through the body and length of time the current was in contact with the body.
+Symptoms depend on the amount of electricity and length of exposure.

-To help reduce your chances of electrical burns and injuries:
+To reduce the risk of electrical burns and injuries: